voiio/dramatiq-crontab/README.md

                          [--settings SETTINGS] [--pythonpath PYTHONPATH] [--traceback] [--no-color]
                          [--force-color] [--skip-checks]

-Run dramatiq task scheduler for all tasks with the `cron` decorator.
+Run task scheduler for all tasks with the `cron` decorator.

 options:
   -h, --help            show this help message and exit